DarkenLight/Bastille-Jellyfin/README.md

 6. Click Create to create the jail.

-7. Open the jail configuration menu and select Advance > Execute.

-8. Use the GUI to open and edit the jail.conf file for the Jellyfin jail.

-9. Add the following two lines to the file:
-- allow.mlock;
-- allow.raw_sockets;

-10. Click Save.

-11. Restart the jail.

 ## Applying the Jellyfin Template to the Newly Created Jail

 1. SSH to your Xigmanas server.